 So while I can detect motion in high def, doing so is pointless if encoding can’t keep up.
 The frames will queue in memory, running the risk that we’ll fill up 1GB of RAM and the process will get OOM-killed.
 I don’t want that.

 So I switched back to the standard h264 encoder along with “-crf 18 -threads 3”.
+This incantation resulted in high quality video, encoded in realtime, triggered by motion detection.
 Yes!
-Now we have HD video that gets encoded in realtime, triggered by motion detection.

 Thanks for reading!